Decide if you are ready to stop smoking.

 Smoking constricts your veins and arteries.
 Smokers are more susceptible to heart attack and strokes.
 Our organs need oxygen and nutrients to function properly.
 Physicians often refer patients to me to help them stop smoking before surgeries.
 As a smoker, you heal slower and are more susceptible to infections.
 Studies show that there are more amputations due to vascular complications related to smoking than diabetes.
 If you are both a smoker and have diabetes you double your risk to infections.
 On a positive note, your veins begin to relax and expand back to normal within 48 hours of being smoke-free.
 When that happens you may notice a lowering of blood pressure.

 Smoking is a very acidic habit.
-This creates an environment ideal for disease to develop.
+This creates an environment ideal for a disease to develop.
 Cancer needs an acid environment to thrive.
 This habit creates a perfect storm.

 Emotional effects of smoking